Wrongful Death Lawyer in West Hartford

 - Assault: When a loved one dies due to assault or battery or in the course of committing another type of crime, those responsible should be held to account.
 Our lawyers have in-depth knowledge of both personal injury and criminal law, and how these two areas of law converge in some wrongful death actions.

 Proving that the death of someone close to you was the result of another party’s actions or omissions can be challenging.
 These types of cases can be complicated, and there are often multiple potential factors that may have contributed to your loved one’s death.
 For this reason, it is very important to work with an attorney who is experienced with wrongful death cases and has a proven track record of successful results.

 Connecticut Wrongful Death Facts

 Under Connecticut law, a wrongful death claim can be brought by the executor or administrator of the deceased person’s estate.
-This is the person either named in the will or appointed by the court to oversee the administration of a deceased person’s estate.
-Any damages which are recovered in a settlement or jury verdict are paid to the estate and then distributed according to the terms of the will or other estate planning documents, or according to state law procedures if the person died without a will.
+This is the person either named in the will or appointed by the court to oversee the administration of the decedent’s estate.
+Any damages which are recovered in a settlement or jury verdict are paid to the estate and then distributed according to the terms of the will or other estate planning documents, or according to procedures laid out in state law if the person died without a will.

 The damages which are recoverable in a Connecticut wrongful death action include the following:

-- Compensation for the loss of income the deceased would have earned
+- Compensation for the loss of income the deceased would have earned; and

 If the death was caused by a car accident which was substantially due to the other driver’s deliberate violation of or reckless disregard for certain traffic laws, then the total amount of damages can be doubled or tripled by the judge or jury.
-Make sure you hire a knowledgeable and experienced Connecticut injury attorney who knows when this law applies and how to present a case for double or triple damages when appropriate.
+Make sure you hire a skilled and knowledgeable Connecticut attorney who knows when this law applies and how to present a case for double or triple damages when appropriate.

 Call The Upton Law Firm for Skilled and Compassionate Assistance with Connecticut Wrongful Death Claims